How the Coronavirus Affects Continuing Disability Reviews (CDRs) in Michigan

 - Social Security put all CDRs on hold soon after the disease began spreading in the United States.

-- After several months, Social Security began conducting the reviews again.
+- Several months in the pandemic, Social Security began conducting the reviews again.

 So if your disability benefits are up for review, you need to be ready for this process.